mikaelrepo/elpriset/README.md

 - 🕒 Real-time price updates
 - 📊 Visual price representation with interactive charts
 - 📱 Progressive Web App (PWA) - installable on mobile devices
+- 🌙 Dark/Light theme support with system preference detection
+- 🎯 Smart theme persistence across sessions
-- 🌙 Smooth midnight transition handling
+- 🌑 Smooth midnight transition handling
 - 📈 Price statistics (lowest, average, highest)
-- 🎨 Color-coded price indicators
+- 🎨 Color-coded price indicators with theme-aware colors
-- 🔄 Automatic data caching for improved performance
+- 🔄 Advanced data caching with fallback mechanisms
 - 🌐 Multiple region support (SE1, SE2, SE3, SE4)
-- 📶 Offline capability
+- 📶 Offline capability with service worker
 - 🔍 8-hour price forecast display
+- 🔒 Secure data handling and CORS support
+- 📱 Responsive design for all devices
+- ⚡ Optimized performance with minimal DOM updates

 ## Installation

 ### As a Web Application

-1. Visit the application URL in your web browser
+1. Visit [https://elpriset.github.io](https://elpriset.github.io) in your web browser
 2. The application will work immediately in your browser
+3. The app automatically adapts to your system's theme preference

 ### As a PWA (Mobile/Desktop)

 1. Visit the application URL in a supported browser (Chrome, Edge, Safari)
-2. Click the "Install" button when prompted
+2. Click the "Install" button in the top right corner
 3. The app will install and create an icon on your device
+4. Enjoy native app-like experience with offline support

 ## Usage

 1. Select your region from the dropdown menu (SE1-SE4)
 2. View current electricity prices and upcoming 8-hour forecast
+3. Toggle between light and dark themes using the theme button
-3. Check price statistics at the bottom of the page
+4. Check price statistics at the bottom of the page
-4. Prices are color-coded:
+5. Prices are color-coded (theme-aware):
    - 🟢 Green: Low price
    - 🟡 Yellow: Medium price
    - 🔴 Red: High price